Gaza: Israel threatens to ban major aid organisations as starvation deepens

 In July alone, over 60 requests were denied under this justification.
 This obstruction has left millions of dollars’ worth of food, medicine, water, and shelter items stranded in warehouses across Jordan and Egypt, while Palestinians are being starved.

-“Anera has over $7 million worth of lifesaving supplies blocked from entering Gaza – including 744 pallets of rice, enough for 6 million meals, blocked in Ashdod just kilometers away,” said Sean Carroll, President and CEO of Anera.
+“Anera has over $7 million worth of lifesaving supplies blocked from entering Gaza – including 744 tons of rice, enough for 6 million meals, blocked in Ashdod just kilometers away,” said Sean Carroll, President and CEO of Anera.

 Many of the NGOs now told they are not “authorised” to deliver aid have worked in Gaza for decades, are trusted by communities and experienced in delivering aid safely.
 Their exclusion has left hospitals without basic supplies, children, people with disabilities, and older people dying from hunger and preventable illnesses, and aid workers themselves going to work hungry.